After a long pandemic screen time binge, schools have reopened. Why do some kids refuse to go back?

 One of my son’s friends needed permission from the school counselor to be allowed in the school building because of social anxiety around large groups of people.
 He finally went, and he is loving it.

 Think of the alternative.
 If they stay in their room, they will forever live in fear of people.
 We all have to deal with each other in person, not just on the computer screen and on social media.
-Social skills and emotional intelligence acquired in person would give children an advantage over their peers who opted out of life and turned into digital zombies.
+Social skills and emotional intelligence acquired face to face would give children an advantage over their peers who opted out of life and turned into digital zombies.

 Send the kids back out.
 It’s good for them.